Altermagnetism: an unconventional spin-ordered phase of matter

-We now move to the discussion of spin-ordered anisotropic phases, i.e., phases that spontaneously break the spin-space rotation symmetry\cite{Andreev1984,Leggett2003,Smejkal2021a}.
-Starting from the top of the diagram in Fig.~3, the well-established representative is superfluid $^3$He.
-Already since late 1950's, more than a decade before the experimental discovery, theorists were considering extensions of the BCS theory to the case of charge-neutral spin-1/2 $^3$He atoms, whose longer-range attractive interaction is complemented by a strong short-range repulsion\cite{Leggett2003}.
-While this led to the prediction of Cooper pairing with non-zero angular momentum, the expectation was that $^3$He would remain isotropic even in the superfluid phase.
-Specifically, for the spin-triplet p-wave pairing ($S=l=1$), which was later confirmed experimentally, the lowest energy superfluid state originally predicted by the microscopic theory was formed by a condensation of Cooper pairs given by a linear combination containing all three $l_z$ values, $(l_z=-1, S_z=1)+(l_z=1, S_z=-1)+(l_z=0, S_z=0)$.
-While this state breaks rotational symmetry individually in the spin space and the orbital space, the total angular momentum ${\bf l}+{\bf S}=0$ renders this so-called B-phase of superfluid $^3$He essentially isotropic\cite{Leggett2003}.
-Consistent with this theoretical expectation, the experimental phase diagram of superfluid $^3$He is indeed dominated by the isotropic B-phase.
+We now turn the focus to the ordered phases that spontaneously break both the spin-space and the real-space rotation symmetries, and compare them to altermagnetism.
+Starting from the top of the diagram in Fig.~\ref{fig_int_cond}, the well-established representative\cite{Leggett2003} is superfluid $^3$He.
+Already since late 1950's, more than a decade before the experimental discovery, theorists were considering extensions of the BCS theory to the case of charge-neutral spin-1/2 $^3$He atoms.
+Here the longer-range attractive van der Waals interaction and the strong short-range repulsion, complemented by the additional effective interaction due to spin fluctuations, favor spin-triplet $p$-wave pairing ($S=l=1$)\cite{Leggett2003}.

+Despite the $p$-wave pairing, the expectation was that $^3$He would remain essentially isotropic in the superfluid phase.
+Specifically, the lowest energy superfluid state originally predicted by the microscopic theory, the so-called B-phase, is formed by a condensation of Cooper pairs given by a linear combination containing all three $l_z$ values, $|l_z=-1, S_{z'}=1\rangle+|l_z=1, S_{z'}=-1\rangle+|l_z=0, S_{z'}=0\rangle$.
+(We recall that dipolar and spin-orbit coupling is omitted which we highlight in the pairing by introducing distinct, unprimed and primed coordinate systems for the real space and the spin space.)
+Using $l=1$, $l_z=\pm1,0$ spherical harmonics, the B-phase order parameter along the Fermi surface is commonly written as a vector in the spin-space whose components depend on the momentum unit vector as\cite{Leggett1975,Vollhardt1990,Wolfle1999,Leggett2003,Brison2021,Volovik2022} ${\bf d}^{\rm B}_{l=1}({\bf k})\propto{\bf k}$.
+The direction of ${\bf d}^{\rm B}_{l=1}({\bf k})$ varies with {\bf k} but the constant amplitude implies that the quasiparticle excitation gap in the B-phase is open along the whole Fermi surface and has a constant value, i.e., is isotropic (Fig.~\ref{fig_He_PI_AM}d).

+We emphasize that the order-parameter vectors ${\bf d}_{l=1}({\bf k})$ describing superfluid phases of $^3$He, albeit not directly proportional to spin, are constructed to follow the same rotation as the spin quantization axis under spin-space rotations\cite{Leggett1975,Vollhardt1990,Wolfle1999,Leggett2003,Brison2021,Volovik2022}.
+The order parameter ${\bf d}^{\rm B}_{l=1}({\bf k})$ thus explicitly shows that the B-phase of superfluid $^3$He breaks, individually, the spin-space rotation symmetry SO(3)$_s$ and the real-space rotation symmetry SO(3)$_r$.
+Simultaneously, it retains an SO(3) symmetry of the same combined rotations in the spin space and the real space, underlying the essentially isotropic nature of the B-phase (Fig.~\ref{fig_He_PI_AM}d).
+In addition, ${\bf d}^{\rm B}_{l=1}({\bf k})$ shows that the B-phase retains the time-reversal symmetry and breaks the parity symmetry (Fig.~\ref{fig_He_PI_AM}d).